Reinforcement Learning and Machine ethics:a systematic review: Introduction

-Early papers on the reinforcement learning and machine ethics topic, such as \cite{armstrong2015motivated}, gained recognition, along with subsequent work by researchers ~\cite{ijcai2018p843,Hendrycks21,nahian21,DBLP:conf/ijcai/Rodriguez-SotoL21,neufeld_enforcing_2022,tennant2023modeling,DBLP:journals/aiethics/VishwanathBGMO23}.
-There is a gap in the understanding of the state of the art in machine learning if that understanding does not include the most recent work on reinforcement learning.
-Our goal is to bridge this gap by conducting a literature review on reinforcement learning in the context of machine ethics.
+Early papers on the RL and machine ethics topic, such as \cite{armstrong2015motivated}, gained recognition, along with subsequent work by researchers ~\cite{ijcai2018p843,Hendrycks21,nahian21,DBLP:conf/ijcai/Rodriguez-SotoL21,neufeld_enforcing_2022,tennant2023modeling,DBLP:journals/aiethics/VishwanathBGMO23}.
+There is a gap in the understanding of the state of the art in machine ethics if that understanding does not include the most recent work on RL.
+Our goal is to bridge this gap by conducting a literature review on RL in the context of machine ethics.
+While our motivation derives from the observation that much work in this sub-field has taken place since the survey articles of 2020, we included earlier works in our survey in order to present a complete view of the application of RL to machine ethics, including important early results.

+We used a systematic review approach similar to that outlined in~\cite{systematic_review}.
+We defined a review protocol that specifies a research question and the methods used to perform the review; we defined and documented our search strategy; we defined the inclusion and exclusion criteria; and we specified the information to be obtained from each paper identified by the process.

-Following a keywords search in the usual repositories of artificial intelligence research articles we found 605 potential papers which we have narrowed down to 62 papers that were on topic and which were carefully analysed.
-We analysed the papers based on the RL paradigm they deploy, how they modify which RL ``component" to achieve ethical behaviour, and which ethical theory they directly or indirectly implement as well as what kind of implementation examples the papers use.
-Beyond this we observe and discuss the trends in this body of work and draw recommendation for future research in this field.
+Following a keywords search in the usual repositories of artificial intelligence research articles, we found 808 potential papers which we have narrowed down to 71 papers that were on topic and which were carefully analysed.
+We analysed the papers based on the RL framework they deploy, how they modify which RL ``component" to achieve ethical behaviour, and which ethical theory they directly or indirectly implement, as well as what kind of implementation examples the papers use.
+Beyond this, we observe and discuss the trends in this body of work and draw recommendations for future research in this field.

-This article contributes to both the disciplines of reinforcement learning and machine ethics by establishing a clear state of the art of the intersection of these two fields and giving future work a good anchor to position and grow from existing experience.
-Furthermore, we highlight challenges and possible pitfalls of reinforcement learning and machine ethics, thus ensuring a responsible and sustainable development of what at present appears to be a trendy and growing research field.
+This article contributes to both the disciplines of RL and machine ethics by establishing a clear state of the art of the intersection of these two fields and giving future work a good anchor to position and grow from existing experience.
+Furthermore, we highlight the challenges and possible pitfalls of RL and machine ethics, thus ensuring a responsible and sustainable development of what at present appears to be a trendy and growing research field.